 This photo gallery showcases sailing photos of Multihull World Series 2011 – Act 7 Nice France.
-This nautical event draw thousands of spectators to the famous Promenade des Anglais.
-Extreme Catamarans had to race in light winds and perhaps this was a challenge for the teams, but for the general public watching from the beach it was great.
-High performance Extreme 40 boats were chasing each other very close to the shore.
-These catamarans are very light weight and built with carbon fiber.
-They can reach speeds of upto 35 knots and are specifically designed for coastal close to shore races to promote the sport for general public.
+This nautical event draws thousands of spectators to the famous Promenade des Anglais.
+Extreme Catamarans had to race in light winds and perhaps this was a challenge for the teams, but for the general public watching from the beach, it was great.
+High-performance Extreme 40 boats were chasing each other very close to the shore.
+These catamarans are very lightweight and built with carbon fiber.
+They can reach speeds of up to 35 knots and are specifically designed for coastal close to shore races to promote the sport for the general public.

-The catamarans are easily assembled, disassembled and shipped in a 40′ container that allows to have several racing venues during the course of the year all over the world.
-For example in 2014 there are 8 racing events planned from St. Petersburg, Russia to Singapore, from Cardiff, UK to Sydney, Australia.
+The catamarans are easily assembled, disassembled and shipped in a 40′ container that allows having several racing venues during the course of the year all over the world.
+For example, in 2014 there are 8 racing events planned from St. Petersburg, Russia to Singapore, from Cardiff, the UK to Sydney, Australia.